Theming

 Set the theme in your config.toml:

-name = "my-theme" The change takes effect immediately via hot-reload.
+scheme = "catppuccin-mocha" The change takes effect immediately via hot-reload.

 Light / Dark Auto-Switch